“I have your back”

 - Not be rearrested.

-If you violate any of these conditions, your participation in the Diversion Program can be terminated, and your case can be presented to the Grand Jury for indictment on the felony charge.
+If you violate any of these conditions, your participation in the Diversion Program will be terminated, and you will be sentenced on the felony charge.
+That means exposure to a state prison sentence, so once you are in the Diversion Program please stay focused and complete it successfully.

 Imagine for a moment trying to add one, two, or even three substance abuse treatment appointments every week to your schedule, and then imagine not being able to drive.
 It is difficult, but it allows you to avoid a felony conviction.

-If you successfully complete the Felony DWI Diversion Program, you will usually be able to plead to a misdemeanor DWI with the following sanctions:
+If you successfully complete the Felony DWI Diversion Program, you will be able to withdraw your plea to the felony charge and plead to a misdemeanor DWI with the following sanctions:

 - 3 years probation